Skip to main content

 Education Loan Pathway

-We have a simple yet comprehensive profile form that you need to fill in.
+At Galvanize, we have a simple yet comprehensive profile form that you need to fill in.
 Input all the necessary data and you are set.
-We will do all the hard work for you in terms of research, analysis, and comparison of available loans and possible vendors suitable to your profile.
-We shall revert back to you with all the options and you can make an informed decision and finalize your choice.
+We will do all the hard work for you in terms of research, analysis, comparison of available loans, and possible vendors suitable to your profile.

 Essential Documents

-Like any regulated process that requires approval and passes through multiple verification channels, the educational loan attainment procedure is document intensive.
 Galvanize will hold your hand through these steps and ensure you have your papers well before time.
-Below we have provided an exhaustive list of documents, ID proofs, transcripts, etc, that one will need while applying for an educational loan.
+Below we have provided an exhaustive list of documents, ID proofs, transcripts, etc, that one may need while applying for an education loan.

 Application Form